 Staff has notified all property owners within 750 feet of the site.
 In addition, the applicant has been in communication with property owners surrounding the site and sent notifications to all property owners within 750 feet of the site.
 The applicant held an open house meeting on November 18, 2021.
-As of the publishing of this report, staff has not received any comments on the proposal other than general inquiries.
+As of the publishing of this report, staff has not received any comments in opposition to the proposal.
+A letter of support and a petition of support representing 43 interested parties has been received and included in Attachment 13.